 We are slowly expanding our team, focusing on technical design – one that goes alongside the product.
 We plan to onboard a technical consultant to ensure the highest security similar to that of Ledger and Trezor.
 We need to achieve a lot of things for Q3, such as our whitepaper, tokenomics, the upcoming structure of our crowdfunding campaign, all of which you can find in our M2 milestones.

 Lastly, we are happy to welcome Jack and his team at Square in the hardware arena.
-We’re glad to see that more teams realize the UX dilemma of our space and how various hardware approaches can solve it.
+We’re glad to see more teams realise our space's UX dilemma and how various hardware approaches can solve it.
 With that, we want to say it’s a great time to get involved and bring crypto to the first 100 million users.
-If you’re interested in helping us out, whether product, growth, or engineering, come and join our Maker community.
+If you’re interested in helping us out, whether in product, growth, or engineering, come and join our Maker community.